SchlenkR/applied_fsharp_challenge/artikel/11 - Appendix.md

 }
 ```

-...or you even want to add 2 blocks directly:
+...or you even want to add two blocks directly:

 ```fsharp
 block {